 Last weekend we went to Tanfield Railway’s North Pole Express.
 Last year we went to Weardale’s Polar Express.
-Given I often hear parents asking which is best, I thought I would compare the two.
+Given I often hear parents asking which is best, I thought I would give a review of both with direct comparisons between the two compare the two.
+Please read on for my Tanfield Railway North Pole Express review…

 Parking and arrival